 How to Make Preserved Lemons

 Below you’ll find the recipe.
 You’ll note it calls for Meyer lemons, those gorgeously scented, thin skinned, sweet beauties that are in markets right now.
-Not to worry if you can’t get ahold of Meyers, since regular lemons will do just fine.
+Not to worry if you can’t get ahold of Meyers, since any variety of lemon will do just fine.
+And any size will work, too.
+You just need to adjust the size of your jar.

 It takes about a month for the lemons and salt to work their magic and transform from salty lemons to preserved ones.
 When that time arrives, the question of what to do with them comes to mind.
-Really, they work well in nearly any savory dish where you would add lemons or lemon zest, from sauteed greens to roast chicken.
+Really, they work well in many of the same savory dish where you would add lemons, lemon zest, capers or olives.
+I have an entire post on using preserved lemons, which may spark some ideas.
 My favorite use?
 Tuna salad.
-A tablespoon or two of chopped preserved lemon peel in this Superfood Tuna is an umami bomb.
-I also like all of these ideas offered up on the Kitchn as well as this pretty Chicken with Preserved Lemon on Cooking Light.
+A tablespoon or two of preserved lemon in this Superfood Tuna is an umami bomb.
+I also like this pretty Chicken with Preserved Lemon over on Cooking Light.

-For those of you already on this preserving bandwagon, how do you use use them in your own cooking?
+For those of you who already know how to make preserved lemons, how do you use use them in your own cooking?

 Easy Preserved Lemons